ottowoolf/Cinema-Through-Time/README.md

 # Cinema Through History
-An information website to explore data from the NFSA API (University Project)
+An informational website to explore data from the NFSA API (University Project)